kazurayam/unittest-helper/README.md

 # unittest-helper

 Using the `com.kazurayam.unittest.TestOutputOrganizer` class, you can easily prepare a directory into which your unit-test can write files.
 The helper class works with any unit-testing frameworks: JUnit4, JUnit5 and TestNG.
+It has been tested mainly on Mac, is tested on Windows as well.

 ## Download from